listentothefrog/reviewurcode/README.md

 ## ReviewurCode

-A platform for programmers to review your code and minimize bugs and make your code less DRY.
+ReviewurCode is a online platfrom where programmers can review code and submit feedback to make your code more futuristic.

 ### Setting up locally